• Skip to primary navigation

 This could be you at Ukulele Brand’s restaurant and bar in Land O’ Lakes.

-You’re seated on a covered outdoor deck sipping a rum runner cocktail, watching the sun set over East Lake Ellis and enjoying live local music, while waiting for your gator tail and grilled grouper to emerge fresh from the kitchen of Executive Chef Chris Boemme
+You’re seated on a covered outdoor deck sipping a rum runner cocktail, watching the sun set over East Lake Ellis and enjoying live local music, while waiting for your gator tail and grilled grouper to emerge fresh from the kitchen of Executive Chef Chris Boemmel.

 “All these things make us a local favorite,” Boemmel said.
-“We’re one of the only places to have live entertainment four to five nights a week, a beautiful lakeside setting, and an atmosphere that is casual and fun
+“We’re one of the only places to have live entertainment four to five nights a week, a beautiful lakeside setting, and an atmosphere that is casual and fun.”

 Boemmel has been the chef at Ukulele Brand’s for the last 13 years, and naturally brings the conversation around to his food.

 “Our menu covers everything — pasta, steaks, burgers, seafood, chicken wings,” said Boemel.
 “We make just about everything from scratch.
 We bread our own clams and chicken tenders.
 Our burgers are delicious and huge, like all of our portion sizes.
-Nobody leaves here hungry
+Nobody leaves here hungry.”
+Ukulele Brand’s has a full liquor bar and several craft beers, indoor and outdoor seating, and several large-screen televisions, to give you a unique dining experience—right down to wire sandwich baskets shaped like ukuleles.

 Lunch is always busy at Ukulele’s.
 It has daily lunch specials, and does a good job putting food out fast so guests can enjoy their lunch break and get back to work on time.